-- a) It is imperative that the general public be informed on a regular basis during Class A and B storms of the City's efforts both successful and not so successful in all aspects of snow and ice removal operations. - b) All media releases will be made by either the Assistant City Manager or the Director of Public Works on a regular basis.
+- a) It is imperative that the general public be informed on a regular basis during Class A and B storms of the City's efforts in all aspects of snow and ice removal operations. - b) All media releases will be made by either the Assistant City Manager or the Director of Public Works.
 Prior to any release, concurrence and approval of the media up-date will be obtained from the City Manager.